Purmerend: Public transport

-The bus station in Purmerend is called "Tramplein" (or, Tram Square), but not because any trams run in Purmerend today.
-Historically, a tram ("'t Boemeltje") ran from Amsterdam Centraal to Purmerend, ending at the Tramplein location.
-Although the tram service discontinued years ago, the end stop retained the name Tramplein.
+The bus station in Purmerend is called "Tramplein" (or, Tram Square).
+Historically, a tram ("'t Boemeltje") ran from Amsterdam Centraal to Purmerend, ending at the Tramplein.
+The end stop retained the name even after the tram service was discontinued.

 In 1951 The Ramblers had a hit commemorating the tram service "’t Boemeltje van Purmerend".

 In 2019, the province of North Holland revealed plans to extend the Amsterdam Metro's Noord-Zuidlijn from Noord station to Purmerend.

 Local government

-The municipal council of Purmerend consists of 37 seats, which are divided as follows since the elections of November 2021:
+The municipal council of Purmerend consists of 37 seats, which divided as follows in the elections of November 2021:

+These were the first elections for the new enlarged municipality that included Beemster.
+It commenced work on 1 January 2012.

-The mayor of Purmerend is Don Bijl.
+Since 22 September 2022 the mayor of Purmerend has been Ellen van Selm.